-Two potential off grid developments plot near Bethlehem, in the Bannau Brycheiniog National Park (formerly known as the Brecon Beacons), Wales, are available for those who would like to pursue the One Planet Development (OPD) or Rural Enterprise route as part of a self-build co-housing scheme through the Coed Talylan Land Trust, founded by Sara and James.
+Two potential off grid development plots near Bethlehem, in the Bannau Brycheiniog National Park, Wales, are available for those who would like to pursue the One Planet Development (OPD) or Rural Enterprise route as part of a self-build co-housing scheme through the Coed Talylan Land Trust.
 You can read about the aims of the trust here.
-In short, the Trust has a focus on education, land based livelihoods and food sovereignty, and it is expected that OPD applicants are interested in the aims of the Trust.
+In short, the Trust has a focus on education, land based livelihoods, agroecology and food sovereignty, and it is expected that applicants are interested in the aims of the Land Trust.

-The OPD plots are suitable for wood related and smaller land based horticulture businesses and we are ideally looking for people who have skills in these areas who are now looking for land to apply them to.
+The development plots are suitable for wood related and small to medium scale land based horticulture businesses and we are ideally looking for people who have skills in these areas who are now looking for land to apply them to.

 The Dwelling